Laya patio area with fire pit

 • price 3 of 4

-Along with Tom Bergin’s, Tam O’Shanter is one of those pubs that have been around forever, which in L.A. means almost a century.
+Along with Tom Bergin’s, Tam O’Shanter is one of those pubs that have been around forever, which in L.A. means over a century.
 Representing the Scottish tier of L.A.’s British pub scene, the Tam O’Shanter is the real deal, from the red phone booth outside to the grumpy old men drinking at the bar.
 Patterned carpet, a fireplace near the door and exposed brick and wood beams add to the restaurant’s cozy ambience, while British pub food like fish and chips and traditional mushy peas ensure every diner a hearty meal.
 Knock back a few pints of Belhaven Scottish Ale, and by the end of the meal, you’ll be seeing tartan and reciting National Bard Robert Burns.

 Advertising